IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 [**Join the PTA**](https://www.islandviewpta.org/membership) **to be eligible to win AWESOME raffle prizes**.
 One winner will be randomly selected at the October meeting.

-**Prize Packages:** Anacortes Kayak Tours Package // 5th Street Bistro Brunch for 2
+**Prize Packages:** Anacortes Kayak Tours Package // 5th Street Bistro Brunch for Two

 ***